Rosas' overtime FG the winner as Giants stun Bears 30-27

+Rosas' third field goal of the game came on the opening series of overtime.
+It was set up by a 29-yard run by rookie Saquon Barkley, who finished with 125 yards on 24 carries.

+"It speaks to the resiliency of the guys," Giants left tackle Nate Solder said after the team refused to fold following the Bears' late heroics.
+"It speaks about the type of guys we have in the locker room and we just got to keep doing it and moving forward and believing in each other and doing it together."

-The Giants (4-8) blew a 10-point lead in the final 1:13 of regulation.
-They didn't nail down the win until Janoris Jenkins knocked away a deep fourth-down pass to Taylor Gabriel after quarterback Chase Daniel fumbled on consecutive plays on the rainy afternoon to set up a fourth-and-8.
+The Giants didn't nail down the win until Janoris Jenkins knocked away a deep fourth-down pass to Taylor Gabriel after quarterback Chase Daniel fumbled on consecutive plays on the rainy afternoon to set up a fourth-and-8.

 Chicago (8-4) forced overtime by getting a 21-yard field goal by Cody Parkey and a 1-yard touchdown pass from halfback Tarik Cohen to Anthony Miller as time expired in the fourth quarter.
 The trick-play touchdown was set up by a recovered onside kick by Daniel Brown on a play Giants star receiver Odell Beckham Jr. did not dive for the loose ball.
 Then came a questionable pass interference call in the end zone against cornerback B.W.
 Webb with :03 to go.

-Rosas' third field goal of the game came on the opening series of overtime and was set up by a 29-yard run by Saquon Barkley, who finished with 125 yards on 24 carries.
+"I'm proud of them for fighting to the end.
+Not every team will do that," Bears coach Matt Nagy said.
+"We've got a bunch of high-character guys that will fight till the end and that's a credit to them.
+We've got to figure out how to learn from this.
+This is part of that callus that goes on."

-The game was filled with wild play calls.
-Besides the Cohen pass on what appeared to be a sweep, the Giants saw Beckham throw and catch touchdowns, and Chicago nose tackle Akiem Hicks dive over on fourth down from 1 yard on a play made famous by William "The Fridge" Perry in the Bears glory days in the mid-1980s.
+Besides the Cohen pass on what appeared to be a sweep, the Giants saw Beckham throw and catch touchdowns, and Chicago nose tackle Akiem Hicks dive over on fourth down from 1 yard on a play made famous by Perry in the Bears glory days in the mid-1980s.

 The Giants seemed to have it wrapped up when Rosas kicked a 37-yard field goal for a 27-17 lead with 1:49 to play.
 But the Bears rallied behind Daniel (26 of 39 for 285 yards, a TD and two interceptions) and several mistakes by the Giants, who were called for 12 penalties for 107 yards.